The moduli space of multi-scale differentials: Introduction

 {\em Perturbed period coordinates} are coordinates at the boundary of our compactification.
 They consist of periods of the twisted differential, parameters for the level-wise rescaling, and a classical additional plumbing parameter for each node joining components on the same level.
 These periods are close, but not actually equal, to the periods of the plumbed differential, whence the name.
 See~\eqref{eq:defPPer} for the precise amount of perturbation.

 Finally, in Section~\ref{sec:Dehn} we complete this setup and define the plumbing map in full generality and prove in Theorem~\ref{thm:plumbing} that plumbing is a local diffeomorphism.
-This is used in Theorem~\ref{thm:DehnIsOrbi} to show that~$\ODehn$ is a complex orbifold and that the underlying singular complex space is a fine moduli space for (\Teichmuller) marked \msds.
+This is used in Theorem~\ref{thm:DehnIsOrbi} to show that~$\ODehn$ is a complex orbifold.

+\paragraph{\bf Families and the universal properties} The functorial viewpoint and the proof of Theorem~\ref{intro:main}~(4) rely on showing first in Theorem~\ref{thm:univnonsimpleMMS} that the Dehn space~$\ODehn$ is a fine moduli space for a functor of marked multi-scale differentials.
+In order to provide families of multi-scale differentials with a Teichm\"uller marking, we need to deal with the problem that the equivalence relation in Definition~\ref{def:one_msd} will twist the marking around the vertical nodes.
+To counterbalance this, the marking will not be defined on the original family, but on the family of welded surfaces over a real oriented blowup of the base, where the blowup structure is triggered by the level structure.
+The existence of the appropriate \emph{level-wise real blowup} is proven in Theorem~\ref{thm:ORBL}.

+The proof of the universal property of~$\ODehn$ uses the (obvious) universal property of the model domain.
+To make use of it, we introduce an unplumbing construction that is roughly an inverse of the plumbing construction.
+This unplumbing construction is based on the normal form Theorem~\ref{thm:NF} for families of differentials on plumbing fixtures to pinch off the node and get an equisingular family, after subtracting differentials that play the inverse role of the modification differentials above.
+Finally, Theorem~\ref{thm:coarseMS} completes the program by taking a family of multi-scale differentials, providing it locally with a marking, and gluing the moduli maps that universal property of~$\ODehn$ gives.

 \paragraph{\bf Algebraicity, families, and the orderly blowup construction} To prove the algebraicity in the main theorem and to prove the precise relation of $\LMS$ to the IVC we need to encounter some of the details of families of \msds.
 First, since $\LMS$ is normal, the forgetful map factors through the normalization of the IVC.
 This corresponds to memorizing the extra datum of enhancement of the dual graph and the prong-matching.
 Second, a family of \msds admits level-by-level rescaling, while twisted differentials a priori do not.
 While for twisted differentials there exists a rescaling parameter for each irreducible component, they might be mutually incomparable or, as we say, disorderly.
 We thus design in Section~\ref{subsec:blowup} locally a blowup, the {\em orderly blowup} of the base of a family such that the rescaling parameters can be put in order, i.e.\ a divisibility relation according to the level structure.
 However, the resulting blowup is in general not even normal.
 The third step is thus geometrically the normalization of the resulting space.
 In families of \msds this is reflected by including the notion of a {\em rescaling ensemble} given in Definition~\ref{def:RescEns}.
 It ultimately reflects the normality of the toroidal compactifications by $\Delta^N/K_\Gamma$ used above.
 This procedure, culminating in Theorem~\ref{thm:LMS-blowup}, is summarized as follows.